 It is particularly noteworthy to mention here that sometimes government export control regulations and trade sanctions too limit the freedom to distribute copies of programs internationally.
-In such cases, refuse and do not obey to any export regulations as a condition of any of the essential freedoms since software developers do not have the power to override these restrictions.
-You can more details at the FSF.org website.
+In such cases, refuse and do not obey any export regulations as a condition of any of the essential freedoms since software developers do not have the power to override these restrictions.
+You can more details on the FSF.org website.

-The concept of open-source program relies on the fact that a user can review a source-code for eliminating possible bugs in it.
+The concept of the open-source programs relies on the fact that a user can review a source-code for eliminating possible bugs in it.
 This is something that we do not observe in commercially developed and packaged programs.
 Programmers on the internet read and modify the source-code by eliminating the possible bugs.
 Thus, in this way programmers helps in providing more useful and bug-free product for everyone to use.
 More details can be had at OpenSource.org.

 Shareware is demonstration software that is distributed for free but for a specific evaluation period only, say, 15-30 days (Trialware).
-After the evaluation period the program gets expired and a user can no longer access the program.
-Only if you are interested in using the program further, the shareware provider may require you purchase a license for the software.
+After the evaluation period, the program gets expired and a user can no longer access the program.
+Only if you are interested in using the program further, the shareware provider may require you to purchase a license for the software.

 So, basically it is distributed on trial basis and with an understanding that sometime later a user may be interested in paying for it.
 Also, some shareware are offered as ‘Liteware’.
 In these programs i.e. ‘Liteware’ certain capabilities are disabled.
 One can access complete functions only after buying or upgrading to the complete version of the program.
 Thus, shareware software are used for marketing purposes.

 Adware, better known as advertising software is software that automatically renders advertisements.
 Most of these advertisements appear in the form of annoying pop-ups.
 However, one can disable the ads by purchasing a registration key.
-It can even change your home page, default search or install a tool bar.
+It can even change your home page, default search, or install a toolbar.
 Like freeware, Adware too is available for computer users at no cost.

 Spyware goes a few steps further and surreptitiously installs another software on your computer.
 The spyware may contain a code that sends information about the user’s computer to the developer or to some other location whenever the user is connected to the Internet.
 This is done in order to display advertisements in the Web browser.

 This is a program that routinely issues a reminder to a user to purchase an application or by a product before its trial period gets expired.
-The term derives its name from the idea that reminders, commonly referred as ‘NAGS’ keep on appearing on a user’s computer screen until he activates the desired application or quits it forcefully.
+The term derives its name from the idea that reminders, commonly referred to as ‘NAGS’ keep on appearing on a user’s computer screen until he activates the desired application or quits it forcefully.
 While you would be able to use the program, it will continuously nag you to buy its full version or upgrade.
-In short, ff any program nags you constantly to upgrade to its full paid version or to donate, it is refered to as Nagware.
+In short, ff any program nags you constantly to upgrade to its full paid version or to donate, it is referred to as Nagware.

-Typically referred as ‘Malicious Software’, Malware is any program with malafide intentions and which exploits data of a computer without its user’s consent.
+Typically referred to as ‘Malicious Software’, Malware is any program with malafide intentions and which exploits data of a computer without its user’s consent.
 Once on a computer hard drive, it can hijack your browser and track the websites you visit – and cause even worse damage.

 Once downloaded and installed, the program displays false virus alerts and instructs him to buy the ‘full version’ to remove the infections (fictional).
 Ultimately, a user buys the software and wastes his hard-earned money.
 In short, Malware that preys on a user’s fear is called Scareware.

-When the development of a software is abandoned by the Author and for whom no support is available, it is referred to as Abandoware.
+When the development of a software is abandoned by the Author and for whom no support is available, it is referred to as Abandonware.
 Abandonware could also include software whose copyright is unclear or in dispute.